CodyRooBoy/cs5030-final-project/README.md

 ## Our Approach

-### Serial

-#### Shared CPU
+## **Serial Implementation**

+- **How it works:** Bresenham's Algorithm is used to trace a "visibility path" between two points on a terrain.
+- **What happens:** As the algorithm moves along the path, it calculates the "altitude" (height) of the path at each step.
+Then it checks if the terrain at that point blocks the visibility.
+If the terrain is higher than the visibility line, the visibility is blocked.
+- **Outcome:** If there are no blocks along the path, it increments the "visibility count" for the starting point.
+This happens for each point in the dataset, processed one by one.

+---

+## **Shared CPU**

-The shared memory CPU implementation utilized c++ threads.
-Each thread is given a list of points for which to calculate the visibility score.
-All threads access the same altitutde and visibility data structures.
-The visibility code from the serial implementation is used for the actual calculation.
+- **How it works:** This implementation uses **C++ threads** to parallelize the work.
+Each thread is assigned a group of points and calculates their visibility independently.
+- **What happens:** All threads share the same memory where the terrain's altitude and visibility data are stored.
+The same visibility calculation code from the serial implementation is used for each thread.

-#### Shared GPU

-For the shared memory GPU implementation each thread inside the GPU is given a single point for which to calculate the visibility score.
-Within each block, every thread runs through the same list of offset points and checks their visibility.
-This roughly makes the required processing for each point/thread line up with eachother.
-All threads across all blocks read from/write to the same altitude and visibility data structures in global memory.

-#### Distributed CPU

-#### Distributed GPU

-The distributed GPU implementation nearly the exact same CUDA code as the shared GPU implementation.
-To begin, the altitude data is split up and the given to as many MPI processes as needed.
-These sub sections are then passed to each GPU along with which part of that subsection needs to have its visibility data calculated.
-The calculated visibility data is then returned to the root process and combined.
+- **Outcome:** Threads work concurrently, speeding up the overall process by splitting the work, but the data is shared and accessed by all threads, meaning synchronization is needed to avoid conflicts.

+## **Shared GPU**

+- **How it works:** The GPU implementation splits the work across **threads** within **blocks** on the GPU.
+Each thread is given a single point and calculates its visibility score.
+- **What happens:** Inside each block, all threads will check the visibility of a group of points, ensuring the workload aligns across the threads.
+The threads access shared memory (which is faster but limited in size) to perform calculations.
+- **Outcome:** This method leverages the massive parallel processing power of the GPU, where all threads work simultaneously, but access to memory is shared, meaning synchronization is crucial to avoid overwriting data.

+## **Distributed CPU**

+- **How it works:** This implementation uses **MPI** (Message Passing Interface) to distribute the workload across **multiple processors** (CPUs), each working on a different subset of data.
+- **What happens:** The original dataset (the terrain's altitude data) is split across different processes (CPUs).
+Each CPU works on a subset of points, calculates the visibility for those points, and then at the end, the results are combined into one final output.
+- **Outcome:** The workload is distributed across many processors, allowing for greater scalability and faster computation compared to the serial method.
+This is useful for large datasets that can't fit in a single machine's memory.

+## **Distributed GPU**

+- **How it works:** Similar to the **Shared GPU** implementation, but now it combines **MPI** with **CUDA** to distribute the workload across multiple GPUs in a distributed system.
+- **What happens:** The terrain data is split and sent to different MPI processes (each process controls a GPU).
+Each GPU then handles a section of the data and calculates visibility for that part.
+- **Outcome:** Once the GPUs finish their calculations, the results are sent back to a central process (the "root" process) and combined.
+This allows for even larger datasets and faster processing by leveraging multiple GPUs across multiple machines.

 ## Scaling Study
 ### Serial Execution (CPU)